This post may contain affiliate links. Please see our full Disclosure Policy for details.

 Seriously.
 I’ve killed the hardiest of houseplants.
 No idea how.
 I water them like I should, give them sunlight, have those little crazy cat lady chats with them that they apparently need.

+No go.
 I somehow managed to kill some awesome bamboo shoots I bought from IKEA a couple of years ago in the past few weeks.

 Do you know how hard it is to kill bamboo?!